Hurtak/gulp-boilerplate/README.md

 # Gulp Boilerplate

-all you need for development/compilation of simple frontend application
+all you need for development and compilation of simple frontend application

 ## Features